ufs-community/land-DA_workflow/doc/source/BackgroundInfo/Introduction.rst

 Feature Requests and Enhancements
 ==================================

-Users who want to request a feature enhancement or the addition of a new feature have two options:
+Users who want to request a feature enhancement or the addition of a new feature have a few options:

    #.
 File a `GitHub Issue <https://github.com/ufs-community/land-DA_workflow/issues/new>`__ and add (or request that a code manager add) the ``EPIC Support Requested`` label.
    #.
 Post a request for a feature or enhancement in the `Enhancements <https://github.com/ufs-community/land-DA_workflow/discussions/categories/enhancements>`__ category of GitHub Discussions.
 These feature requests will be forwarded to the Earth Prediction Innovation Center (`EPIC <https://epic.noaa.gov/>`__) management team for prioritization and eventual addition to the Land DA System.
+   #.
+Email the request to support.epic@noaa.gov.

 .. _Background: